StevenBlack/hosts/readme.md

 #Amalgamated hosts file

-This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.
+This repository consolidates several reputable `hosts` files into a single `hosts` file that you can use.

+Also included is a Python script to fetch and merge the `hosts` file from their various sources.

 **Currently this hosts file contains 23335 unique entries.**